jpane24/OVtool/README.md

                                   rho_grid = seq(0, 0.40, by = 0.05),
                                   n_reps=50)

+    ## [1] "Note: The maximum rho value you specified is less than the maximum absolute correlation a covariate has with the outcome.
+The rho grid was automatically expanded."
     ## [1] "6% Done!"
     ## [1] "12% Done!"
     ## [1] "18% Done!"